-The Real Regime is required for all taxpayers with an annual turnover above FRW 50,000,000.
+The Real Regime is required for all taxpayers with an annual turnover above FRW 20,000,000, as well as all liberal professions.
+Liberal professions include, but are not limited to, accountants, company auditors, tax consultants, architects, real estate agents, lawyers, bailiffs, doctors, dentists and other similar professions.
 In addition, any taxpayer may choose to use the Real Regime, but cannot then change this decision for a period of three years from the date that RRA is informed of this choice.

 The most important distinction of Real Regime is the rate applies to profit, not to turnover.
 This allows taxpayers to deduct expenses allowances against the income.
-For more details on the additional differences of Real Regime, see page 107.
+For more details on the additional differences of Real Regime, see page 115.
 In addition, it is important to note that unlike the other Income Tax regimes, the tax rate for Real Regime is slightly different for PIT and for CIT.